NERSC/timemory-tutorials/tutorial-day-1/command-line-tools/README.md

 ```

 The above command would then print the cpu utilization and peak rss of the lulesh executable.
 However, these are just the _default_ components.
-You can control the components are runtime via the `TIMEMORY_TRACE_COMPONENTS` environment variable.
+You can control the components at runtime via the `TIMEMORY_TRACE_COMPONENTS` environment variable.

 This is an extremely useful tool which allows different instrumentations to be added to an executable and saved individually for later use.
 The tool also allows usage of a custom instrumentation library along with other timemory components.
 Refer `02_timemory_run/03_binary_rewrite_custom_components`.